Styling

 Appending classes

-To append a class, simply return the string you want to append, or provide an object of classes with boolean values — true properties will be appended:
+To append a class, return the string you want to append, or provide an object of classes with boolean values — true properties will be appended:

 Classes produced by all earlier hierarchy steps can be completely removed by providing a special (not rendered) class $reset in either string format or object format: